zwcrowley/blackstone/README.md

 ### `stackedBarChart()`

-`stackedBarChart()` creates a fully stacked bar chart that has the branding/style of The Mark USA, Inc.
+`stackedBarChart()` creates a fully stacked bar chart that has the branding/style of Blackstone Research and Evaluation.

 `stackedBarChart()` takes up to 8 arguments, first 2 are *required*: